 That point aside, it's a great, sharp sreen, but still handily outdone by the Galaxy S7.
 Also, the Galaxy S7 can be used with the Samsung Gear VR headset, which is a big bonus consideration.

 Winner: Samsung Galaxy S7

 Take your shot

-It's a similar showdown when it comes to back camera performance.
-The OnePlus 3 packs a great shooter for the price: it's a 16-megapixel that we've seen on past Moto X phones and the Huawei Mate 8, and it's a speedy, mostly sharp shooter.
+It's a similar showdown when it comes to the rear camera's performance.
+The OnePlus 3 packs a great shooter for the price: it's a 16-megapixel sensor that we've seen on past Moto X phones and it's a speedy, mostly sharp shooter.

-Nearly double the price for the Samsung Galaxy S7 and you get a much better and more reliable camera experience.
+The Samsung Galaxy S7's nearly double that price, but you get a much better and more reliable camera experience.
 It's a 12-megapixel sensor, curiously (whereas the Galaxy S6 had 16MP), but the photos show fantastic depth and contrast, and the Pro mode and RAW shooting options are a major plus for photography buffs.